eswong610/user-guide-docs/docs/expressconnect.md

 ---
 ## Connecting your Mongodb to Express Server

-Step 1 - Set up a new project folder and create your files according to this structure.
+Step 1 - Set up a new project folder and create your files according to this structure in the following image.

 ![fileorder](https://github.com/eswong610/user-guide-docs/blob/gh-pages/assets/images/fileorder.png?raw=true)